UoW-CPC/rabbda-university-portal/sqlite/README.md

 yum -y install sqlite
 ```

 Having now installed the service you must create the database and the data table.
-In this folder there is a bash script create_db.sh that does this for you.
+Move to the sqlite folder, there is a bash script create_db.sh that does this for you.
 To run it in terminal execute the following:

 ```
 bash create_db.sh